It's an early XE (Registered Dec 2014) so probably one of the older test mules.

 James Bond already calls on me regularly to bring my 25T to help save the world with him.
 I don't know how you 35T and S drivers keep your beasts out of trouble.

-:?
-Ahh, but that's because Jaguar and Bond both know that US criminals aren't capable of putting down their phone texting long enough to consistently hold the pedal down and reach 110.
+:? :cool: Ahh, but that's because Jaguar and Bond both know that US criminals aren't capable of putting down their phone texting long enough to consistently hold the pedal down and reach 110.

 Exceeding speeds of 130 in the US will only help you catch adventurous 8-year olds who tied blocks to their feet to reach the pedals, drunken moms who are speeding south on the northbound highway, and taxi drivers who've fallen asleep on the throttle.